France and Vegetarian or Vegan are longer an impossible contradictions in terms.

 We also use the local health food co-operative to obtain whole pasta and rice, which we consider are more wholesome than the processed varieties.

-An old man in the village, called Andre Viez (sounds like vieille, so an appropriate name), takes away our rotted horse muck and brings us the most tender asparagus each spring.
+An old man from the village, called Andre Viez (sounds like vieille, so an appropriate name), used to take away our composted horse dropping to bring us the most tender asparagus each spring, before he passed-on to the celestial garden.
 Other local gardeners, and there are many, let us have their surplus fruits and vegetables.